unleash-tech/google-extensions/google/spreadsheet/README.md

 ## Data Protection

 Your Unleash credentials are securely stored in Google’s Script Properties, ensuring they are only accessible within the spreadsheet where the script is active.

-## Feedback and Contributions

-Got suggestions or issues?
-Share your ideas or report bugs through the GitHub repository.